stblake/photic/README.md

-# A Physics--Based Satellite--Derived Bathymetry Model
+# A Physics-Based Satellite-Derived Bathymetry Model